etalbert102/geochron/README.md

 ```

 #### Optional Dependencies
-Geotime does not require any of the below dependencies to function, however some functionality uses:
+Geochron does not require any of the below dependencies to function, however some functionality uses:
-* plotly (visualization)
 * networkx (chron-nets/geosynchnet)
 * timehash (geotimehash)